sadSader/lua-language-server-wiki/EmmyLua-Annotations.md

 Functionally the same as an annotation comment.

 #### `@meta`
 This is for internal use by Sumneko.
-Files marked with this will be ignored ([#370](https://github.com/sumneko/lua-language-server/issues/370#issuecomment-770678133)).
+The mark will have some details on the impact, and may continue to increase in the future.
+Currently they are:

+* comletion will not display context in a meta file
+* hover of `require` a meta file shows `[[meta]]` instead of absolute path
+* find reference ignores results in a meta file

 ## Settings
 There are a few notable EmmyLua options one should consider.